thechelle13/thechelle13.github.io/README.md

 ## Home Page

 - **Features:**
-  - Displays a welcoming message along with an image of Nashville, captured by myself.
+  - Displays a welcoming message along with an image of Nashville personally taken.
   - Provides information about the website being a static site built with GitHub Pages, following the deployment guidelines provided by GitHub.
   - Showcases various projects, serving as a platform for learning web development techniques and best practices.
-  - Includes an audio player to play a song by Dinah Shore, a local Tennessee singer, actress, and television personality from the 1950s, born in Winchester, TN.

 - **Purpose:**
   - Introduces visitors to the website and its purpose.
   - Highlights my skills in building static sites using HTML, CSS, and JavaScript.